theacodes/structy/README.md

     user_id : uint32
 ```

-With this nonsense you can run structy's generator to generate C, JavaScript, and Python code for this "struct".
+With this nonsense you can run Structy's generator to generate C, JavaScript, and Python code for this "struct".

 ```bash
 $ python3 -m pip install structy
 $ structy user_settings.schema --c generated
 ```

-For C, you can import and use this struct just like a normal struct:
+For C, it just generates a normal struct.
+You can import it and use it just as you would any other struct:

 ```c
 #import "generated/user_settings.h"